amarula/dyndesign/docs/class_builder.md

 - **As a keyword argument of `dynconfig`**: This means that the setting will only apply to the class that is being configured.
-- **As a field of `ClassConfig`**: This means that the setting will only apply to the Class Dependencies that is added using that `ClassConfig` object.
+- **As a field of `ClassConfig`**: This means that the setting will only apply to the Class Dependency that is added using that `ClassConfig` object.
 It is important to note that only Dependency Configuration settings can be configured using this method.

 ### Unscoped Configuration

-The following Global Settings affect the global behavior of Class Builder.
+The following Unscoped Global Settings affect the global behavior of Class Builder.

-**Unscoped Global Settings:**

 - **build_recursively**: bool
     Whether the classes dependent to the Base class have to be built recursively